-Four key stages: CHILE – AMAZON – ANTARCTICA – CENTRAL AFRICA
+Four key stages: CHILE – AMAZON – ANTARCTICA – AFRICA

-For nearly two years the laboratory-ship Tara covered 70,000 kilometres in the South Atlantic, along the coasts of South America, as far as Antarctica.
-Devised by Fondation Tara Océan as part of the European AtlantECO programme, and with scientific partners including the CNRS, CEA and EMBL, this mission involves 42 research structures across the world in studying the benefits of the ocean microbiome and its interactions with the climate and pollution.
+For nearly two years the laboratory-ship Tara will travel 70,000 kilometres in the South Atlantic, along the coasts of South America, as far as Antarctica.
+Devised by Fondation Tara Océan as part of the European AtlantECO programme and with scientific partners including the CNRS, CEA and EMBL, this mission involves 42 research structures across the world in studying the benefits of the ocean microbiome and its interactions with the climate and pollution.

 This invisible life

 very litre of sea water contains between 10 and 100 billion microorganisms.